biobakery/metawibele/README.md

 	```
 	[abundance]
-	# The config file used by MSPminer. [config_file] provide the mspminer config file; [none] use the dedault config files installed in the metawibele package [ Default: none ]
+	# The absolute path of config file used by MSPminer. [config_file] provide the mspminer config file; [none] use the dedault config files installed in the metawibele package [ Default: none ]
 	mspminer = none
 	# The method for normalization [Choices: cpm, relab]. [cpm] copies per million units (sum to 1 million); [relab] relative abundance (sum to 1) [ Default: cpm ]
 	normalize = cpm